RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> nope
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> Rasa [core](product)
     <B> Core decides what happens next in this conversation.
 Its machine learning-based dialogue management predicts the next best action based on the input from NLU, the conversation history and your training data.
 (Example: Core has a confidence of 87% that ask_primary_change is the next best action to confirm with the user if they want to change their primary contact information.)
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## not new to rasa + rasa
 <U> How to get start
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> nah
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> [rasa](product) please
     <B> NLU understands the user's message based on your previous training data:     - Intent classification: Interpreting meaning based on predefined intents (Example: Please send the confirmation to amy@example.com? is a send_confirmation intent with 93% confidence)     - Entity extraction: Recognizing structured data (Example: amy@example.com is an email).
-Core decides what happens next in this conversation.
+    <B> Core decides what happens next in this conversation.
 Its machine learning-based dialogue management predicts the next best action based on the input from NLU, the conversation history and your training data.
 (Example: Core has a confidence of 87% that ask_primary_change is the next best action to confirm with the user if they want to change their primary contact information.)
 ## not new to rasa + rasa
 <U> How do I start
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> nope
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> [Rasa Open Source](product)
     <B> NLU understands the user's message based on your previous training data:     - Intent classification: Interpreting meaning based on predefined intents (Example: Please send the confirmation to amy@example.com? is a send_confirmation intent with 93% confidence)     - Entity extraction: Recognizing structured data (Example: amy@example.com is an email).
-Core decides what happens next in this conversation.
+    <B> Core decides what happens next in this conversation.
 Its machine learning-based dialogue management predicts the next best action based on the input from NLU, the conversation history and your training data.
 (Example: Core has a confidence of 87% that ask_primary_change is the next best action to confirm with the user if they want to change their primary contact information.)
 ## not new to rasa + rasa
 <U> How do i get started
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> nope
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> [rasa](product) please
     <B> NLU understands the user's message based on your previous training data:     - Intent classification: Interpreting meaning based on predefined intents (Example: Please send the confirmation to amy@example.com? is a send_confirmation intent with 93% confidence)     - Entity extraction: Recognizing structured data (Example: amy@example.com is an email).
-Core decides what happens next in this conversation.
+    <B> Core decides what happens next in this conversation.
 Its machine learning-based dialogue management predicts the next best action based on the input from NLU, the conversation history and your training data.
 (Example: Core has a confidence of 87% that ask_primary_change is the next best action to confirm with the user if they want to change their primary contact information.)
 ## not new to rasa + rasa
 <U> How to get started with [rasa](product)
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> nah
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> how to start with [rasa](product)
     <B> NLU understands the user's message based on your previous training data:     - Intent classification: Interpreting meaning based on predefined intents (Example: Please send the confirmation to amy@example.com? is a send_confirmation intent with 93% confidence)     - Entity extraction: Recognizing structured data (Example: amy@example.com is an email).
-Core decides what happens next in this conversation.
+    <B> Core decides what happens next in this conversation.
 Its machine learning-based dialogue management predicts the next best action based on the input from NLU, the conversation history and your training data.
 (Example: Core has a confidence of 87% that ask_primary_change is the next best action to confirm with the user if they want to change their primary contact information.)
 ## not new to rasa + [rasa](product)
 <U> What are the components of rasa?
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> no
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> tell me about [rasa](product)
     <B> NLU understands the user's message based on your previous training data:     - Intent classification: Interpreting meaning based on predefined intents (Example: Please send the confirmation to amy@example.com? is a send_confirmation intent with 93% confidence)     - Entity extraction: Recognizing structured data (Example: amy@example.com is an email).
-Core decides what happens next in this conversation.
+    <B> Core decides what happens next in this conversation.
 Its machine learning-based dialogue management predicts the next best action based on the input from NLU, the conversation history and your training data.
 (Example: Core has a confidence of 87% that ask_primary_change is the next best action to confirm with the user if they want to change their primary contact information.)
 ## skip to info on rasa x
 <U> how to build bot with rasa [x](product)
     <B> Rasa X is a toolset used to improve contextual assistants built using Rasa Open Source by helping you turn real user conversations into training data.
 Rasa X includes a user interface and a REST API.
-Would you also like me to explain NLU and Core?
+    <B> Would you also like me to explain NLU and Core?
 ## skip to info on rasa
 <U> how to get started with [rasa](product)
     <B> NLU understands the user's message based on your previous training data:     - Intent classification: Interpreting meaning based on predefined intents (Example: Please send the confirmation to amy@example.com? is a send_confirmation intent with 93% confidence)     - Entity extraction: Recognizing structured data (Example: amy@example.com is an email).
-Core decides what happens next in this conversation.
+    <B> Core decides what happens next in this conversation.
 Its machine learning-based dialogue management predicts the next best action based on the input from NLU, the conversation history and your training data.
 (Example: Core has a confidence of 87% that ask_primary_change is the next best action to confirm with the user if they want to change their primary contact information.)
 ## skip to info on rasa nlu
 <U> tell me more about [NLU](product)
     <B> Anything in particular you'd like to know about, e.g. intent classification or entity recognition?